On partially wrapped Fukaya categories: Introduction

-from the Hochschild homology of the wrapped Fukaya category of $F$ to the symplectic cohomology of $F$ is an isomorphism. \item The action of $\mathcal{OC}^{-1}(\mathbf 1)$ is zero, where $\mathbf 1$ is the multiplicative unit of symplectic cohomology.
-Here, the action map on Hochschild homology is induced from the action filtration on Floer cochain groups; for a precise definition, see Section \ref{sec:Hochschild action}. \end{enumerate} In particular, any Riemann surface or cotangent bundle is strongly nondegenerate.
-The generation argument in the upcoming paper \cite{GPS_gen} will show, more generally, that any Liouville domain admitting a Lagrangian skeleton with arboreal singularities \cite{Nadl_arb} is strongly nondegenerate.
+is the open-closed map.
+Here, the action filtration on Hochschild homology is induced from the action filtration on Floer cochain groups; for a precise definition, see Section \ref{sec:Hochschild action}. \end{enumerate} In particular, any punctured Riemann surface other than $\C$ and any cotangent bundle is strongly nondegenerate.

+\begin{rmk} A nondegenerate Liouville domain $F$ is one for which some element $e\in HH_*(\mathcal W(F))$ satisfies $\mathcal{OC}(e)=\mathbf{1}$.
+This condition is Abouzaid's generation criterion \cite{Abou_gcgfc}, which says that such an $F$ admits a finite collection of Lagrangians which split-generate $\mathcal W(F)$.
+Ganatra further proved that in this case, $\mathcal{OC}$ is an isomorphism \cite{Gana_scdwc}, which in particular implies that $e$ is unique. \end{rmk}

 An approximate version of Theorem \ref{thm:quotient} can be stated as follows:

 \begin{thm} Let $M$ be a Liouville domain, and let $\sigma$ be a strongly nondegenerate stop in $M$.
 Let $\mathcal B\subset\W_\sigma(M)$ be the full subcategory of objects supported near $\sigma$.
 Then the inclusion $\W_\sigma(M)\to\W(M)$ induces a fully faithful functor